Professor Nic Pendlebury

 Area of WorkProfessorial Staff - Viola, Conductor of Trinity Laban Conservatoire of Music and Dance String Ensemble, Sinfonietta, Chamber Orchestra and Sinfonia.

 Nic is Head of the String Department at Trinity Laban Conservatoire of Music and Dance where he leads one of the most vibrant string departments in Europe.
 Embracing a student cohort from around the world his staff includes many of the countries leading musicians.
-As well as his educational and managerial responsibilities he conducts several of the conservatoire orchestras and ensembles including Trinity’s String Ensemble.
-With them he has given performances both nationally and internationally including the Ljubliana Festival, Italy’s Emilia Romana Festival, Conciertos de las Velas in Peraza Spain and at the Dartington International Summer School.
-The group has also participated in collaborative projects with Chethams School of Music, Wells Cathedral School and the Yehudi Menuhin School.
-They have performed with many renown soloists including oboist Nick Daniel, clarinetists Dimitri Ashkenazy and Darko Brlek, pianists William Howard and Helen Reed, violist Rivka Golani, organist David Titterington and jazz saxophonist Julian Agueles with whom they recorded the critically acclaimed album As Above So Below.
+As well as his educational and managerial responsibilities he conducts several of the conservatoire orchestras and ensembles including Trinity Laban's String Ensemble.
+With them, he has given performances both nationally and internationally including the Ljubliana Festival, Italy’s Emilia Romana Festival, Conciertos de las Velas in Peraza Spain and at the Dartington International Summer School.
+The group has also participated in collaborative projects with Chetham's School of Music, Wells Cathedral School, and the Yehudi Menuhin School.
+They have performed with many renown soloists including oboist Nick Daniel, clarinetists Dimitri Ashkenazy and Darko Brlek, pianists William Howard and Helen Reed, violist Rivka Golani, organist David Titterington and jazz saxophonist Julian Arguelles with whom they recorded the critically acclaimed album As Above So Below.

 the smith quartet